vincentarelbundock/Rdatasets/doc/modeldata/rst/deliveries.rst

       .. rubric:: Details
          :name: details

-      These data are from a study of food delivery times (i.e., the time from the initial order to receiving the food) for a single resturant.
+      These data are from a study of food delivery times in minutes (i.e., the time from the initial order to receiving the food) for a single restaurant.
 The data contains 10,012 orders from a specific restaurant.
 The predictors include:

       -  The time, in decimal hours, of the order.

       -  The day of the week for the order.

-      -  The approximate distance between the restaurant and the delivery location.
+      -  The approximate distance in miles between the restaurant and the delivery location.

       -  A set of 27 predictors that count the number of distinct menu items in the order.